shahansyah/FlexBox-Tutorial/README.md

 Results:
 Elements without `box-sizing: border-box` will overflow the container’s boundaries because the browser adds the values of `width`, `padding`, and `border` together.
 Elements with `box-sizing: border-box` remain precisely within the container because the browser automatically includes the padding and border space in the calculation of the element’s total width (100%).
-4. Semantic Multi-Column Page Structure (.main-container)
+4. Semantic Multi-Column Page Structure (.container-utama)

     Concept: Creating a component-based web page layout (layouting) that divides content into several supporting columns (sidebars).

     Structural Components:

-        .main-sidebar: Used as the main content/article area that contains long blocks of text.
+        .sidebar-utama: Used as the main content/article area that contains long blocks of text.

         .sidebar1: Functions as a navigation menu containing a list of hyperlinks using list elements (<ul> and <li>).